ClearcodeHQ/sfbulk/Readme.rst

 Example
 -------

-Here is a simple example of a basic insert Campaign operation.
+Here is a simple example of a basic insert operation for Campaign object.

 .. code-block:: python